 There are many aspects to the Aviatrix Software Defined Cloud Routing platform that can claim the title of High Availability.
 But the way that some of these components deploy can differ depending upon which component or gateway configuration you are working with.
-This article attempts to explain them all – for both the AVX Controller and AVX Gateway.
+This article attempts to explain them all – for both the Aviatrix Controller and Aviatrix Gateway.

 HA Model: Active / Passive [Recovery Time Objective: 2-3 mins]

 The Controller can be deployed to be highly available in an active/passive failover model.
 The mechanism is dependent on several moving parts that need to be configured so that the service layers within AWS are properly accessible.
 It leverages an autoscaling group and a Lambda function that monitors the Controller instance which fires off the creation of a new one should the controller suddenly become unreachable.

 Prior to deploying, you will want to read through the docs page here:

 You will notice a link to a CloudFormation stack which will run you through a similar process for firing up the Controller the first time, but a few more details are needed this time such as designating a role for access to the S3 bucket where your backup files will live and designating the neighboring subnets that will house the new Controller in the event of a failover.
 The process requires a lot of detailed steps so it is a good idea to test out the failover process once you have completed the setup.
 To do this, once you have completed the HA setup, simply wall up the controller using a security group to make it unreachable and watch the EC2 register spawn a new instance that has the same EIP as your initial controller.